K'gari, Queensland: History

 Sandy Cape Provisional School opened circa 1874 and closed circa 1915.

 Wungoolba State School opened in 1920 and closed circa 1921.

 North White Cliffs State School opened in 1921 and closed in 1925.

 Fraser Island Provisional School opened on 13 July 1937 and closed in 1941.

 The locality, comprising most but not all of the land on the island of K'gari, then called Fraser Island, was created in the Fraser Coast Region in Queensland.

-On 7 June 2023, both the geographical feature and the locality were officially renamed K'gari.
+On 7 June 2023, both the island and the locality were officially renamed K'gari.